yewstack/yew/docs/html.md

 }
 ```

-Or open tags must have a corresponding close tag
+Or open tags must have a corresponding close tag:

 ```rust
 html! {